intel/llvm/sycl/doc/DeviceGlobal.md

 renaming variables with internal linkage.
 This would be more effort, though, because we would need a new SPIR-V extension, and we would need to change the implementation of the Level Zero and OpenCL backends.

+### Does compiler need to be deterministic?

+The compiler is normally deterministic.
+If you compile the exact same source file twice specifying the same command line options each time, you get exactly the same object file.
+However, this will no longer be the case.

+The design in this document generates a GUID and uses that GUID to rename device global variable with internal linkage.
+Since the GUID is different each time the compiler is executed, the resulting object file is different even if the source file did not change.
+The existing design for specialization constants has exactly the same issue because it also uses a GUID to generate a unique string for `specialization_id` variables that have internal linkage.

+Is this a problem?
+If we want to preserve determinism, we could generate a unique ID as a hash (e.g. SHA-256) from the content of the source file **and** the command line arguments passed to the compiler.
+However, this would require reading the content of the source file, which would have an impact on compilation time.
+It's not clear how significant this impact would be, though.

+Note that the non-determinism will cause a problem with the FPGA `-reuse-exe` compiler option.
+That option uses the result of a previous compilation to avoid regenerating FPGA native code if the device code in a translation unit did not change.
+(For example, this option avoids regenerating device native code if the only change in the translation unit was to the host code.)
+The option is implemented by comparing device IR from the previous compilation with the IR in the new compilation.
+Native code is regenerated only if the IR is different.
+This logic will break, though, if the compiler is non-deterministic because the IR will always be different, so native code will always be regenerated.
+This is a showstopper issue for FPGA because native code generation takes a very long time.

+I see two ways to solve the problem with `-reuse-exe`:

+1. We could change the GUID to be a deterministic hash as outlined above.

+2. We could change SPIR-V as proposed above to give a unique name to each `OpVariable` which needs to be referenced from the host.
+This would avoid the need to change the exported variable name to be a GUID, thus the IR will be deterministic.
+(It is also possible to generate the unique `OpVariable` names in a deterministic way, so this won't cause a problem.)